solarbearcub/secretlounge-ng/README.md

-stop - Leave the chat (stop receiving messages) users - Find out how many users are in the chat info - Get info about your account sign - Sign a message with your username s - Alias of sign tsign - Sign a message with your tripcode t - Alias of tsign motd - Show the welcome message version - Get version & source code of this bot modhelp - Show commands available to moderators adminhelp - Show commands available to admins toggledebug - Toggle debug mode (sends back all messages to you) togglekarma - Toggle karma notifications togglerequests - Toggle DM request notifications tripcode - Show or set the tripcode for your messages
+stop - Leave the chat (stop receiving messages) users - Find out how many users are in the chat info - Get info about your account dm - Sends your telegram information to the author of a message. sign - Sign a message with your username s - Alias of sign tsign - Sign a message with your tripcode t - Alias of tsign tags - List tags supported for filtering motd - Show the welcome message version - Get version & source code of this bot modhelp - Show commands available to moderators adminhelp - Show commands available to admins toggledebug - Toggle debug mode (sends back all messages to you) togglefilter - Toggles filtering for a given tag. togglekarma - Toggle karma notifications togglerequests - Toggle DM request notifications tripcode - Show or set the tripcode for your messages